 Cavitt School acknowledges that student recognition is an important aspect of a positive campus.
+Teachers and staff utilize PRIDE tickets to recognize students for positive behaviors on campus.
 Students of the Month are chosen based on varying metrics based on teacher preference including, but not limited to, academic performance, character traits, collaboration skills, etc. Students will be recognized at an assembly, on CTV, and on our bulletin board wall in the office.